Zharkovsky District: History

 In the Middle Ages, the area was located on the border between Lithuanian and Russian lands, and intermittently changed affiliation between the Grand Duchy of Lithuania (later Poland) and a number of Russian principalities, including the Grand Duchy of Moscow, until in the 17th century it finally went to Moscow.

 In the course of the administrative reform carried out in 1708 by Peter the Great, the area was included into Smolensk Governorate and remained there until 1929, with the exception of the brief periods between 1713 and 1726, when it belonged to Riga Governorate, and between 1775 and 1796, when Smolensk Governorate was transformed into Smolensk Viceroyalty.
 It was split between Belsky Uyezd and Porechsky Uyezd.

 On 12 July 1929, governorates and uyezds were abolished, and the area was included into Western Oblast and split between Belsky, Oktyabrsky, Ilyinsky, and Prechistensky Districts.
 Belsky District belonged to Rzhev Okrug, Ilyinsky and Oktyabrsky Districts belonged to Velikiye Luki Okrug, whereas and Prechistensky District belonged to Smolensk Okrug.
 On August 1, 1930 the okrugs were abolished, and the districts were subordinated directly to the oblast.
 In 1934, Prechistensky District was abolished, and part of its area was transferred to Ilyinsky District.
 On 29 January 1935 Kalinin Oblast was established, and Oktyabrsky District was transferred to Kalinin Oblast.
 On September 27, 1937 Western Oblast was abolished and split between Smolensk and Oryol Oblasts.
 Belsky and Ilyinsky Districts were transferred to Smolensk Oblast.
 During World War II, in 1941—1943, the current area of the district was occupied by German troops.
 On August 22, 1944, Belsky, Ilyinsky, and Oktyabrsky Districts were transferred to newly established Velikiye Luki Oblast.
 On 10 March 1945, Zharkovsky District with the center in the railway station of Zharki was established from the areas which previously belonged to Belsky, Ilyinsky, and Oktyabrsky Districts.
 In 1950, a number of villages were merged into the urban-type settlement of Zharkovsky, which became the administrative center of the district.
 On October 2, 1957, Velikiye Luki Oblast was abolished, and Zharkovsky District was transferred to Kalinin Oblast.
 On January 12, 1960 the district was abolished and split between Belsky, Nelidovsky, and Oktyabrsky Districts; on December 27, 1973 it was re-established.
 In 1990, Kalinin Oblast was renamed Tver Oblast.

 Economy

 Industry

-The economy of the district is based on timber industry.
+The economy of the district is based on the timber industry.
 There are also enterprises producing food and fertilizers.